MarcusTTran/SudokuWordGame_CMPT276/Requirments.md

 - <b>{+IMPLEMENTED: +}</b>  As an advanced language learner who wants an extra challenging mode, I want a 12x12 version of Sudoku to play on my tablet.
 The overall grid should be divided into rectangles of 12 cells each (3x4 or 4x3).

+- <b>{+IMPLEMENTED: +}</b>  As an advanced language learner who lives an active life, I want the app to auto-save my work so that I don't have to worry about manually saving my progress as I go about my day.

 <h3>TDD</h3>